 The Radius app also lets you make a budget and analyze your spending trends.
 Plus, you track your non-Radius account balances.

 Radius also offers small business checking with its Tailored Checking option.
 Like the personal checking accounts, Radius waives all ATM fees worldwide.
 You only need a $100 deposit to open an account.

 However, you must maintain a $5,000 balance to avoid the $10 monthly maintenance fee.
 Keeping this balance also means you earn 0.75% APY.

 You get free and unlimited online bill pay for employees and vendors.
 Paper business checks are also available to order.
 Radius also offers Autobooks software to track your spending and send invoices.

 - Only need $100 to open an account

 - First box of paper checks is free

-- Must have high account balance to earn the best interest rate
+- Must have high account balance to earn interest and debit rewards

 This next option is a rewards-earning online checking account.
 Discover Cashback Debit pays you 1% back on debit card purchases.
 This bonus applies to the first $3,000 in monthly debit card purchases.
 Each month, you can earn up to $30 in cash back rewards.